lithammer/NeavUI/README.md

 **Misc:**

 - Healthbar on tooltips now have a textual representation on it as well.
-- Fixed position and font size for player coordinates.
+- Fixed position and font size for player/cursor coordinates on world map.
 - Added a copy chat function to nChat, use it by right-clicking on the chat tab.
 Also added a URL copy function.

 ## Known issues